PrivatePuffin/cluster/README.md

 - Install age: `brew install age`
 - Install SOPS: `curl -LO https://github.com/getsops/sops/releases/download/v3.8.1/sops-v3.8.1.linux.amd64 && mv sops-v3.8.1.linux.amd64 /usr/local/bin/sops && chmod +x /usr/local/bin/sops`

+#### automatic (TBD)

+- Run `sh clustertool.sh` tool, and select to install dependencies

 ## Preparations

 - Create a Github Private access token with wide access to your repositories
 - Ensure this repository is checked-out using GIT and you've cd'ed into this folder.
-- edit `settings.sh` and set the settings as you want them
+- edit `talenv.yaml` and set the settings as you want them
+- edit `talconfig.yaml` and edit it to suit your cluster.
+We advice to keep the "worker" commented out, till your "controlplane" nodes are setup.
-- Set static DHCP adresses on your router to the IP adresses you defined in init.sh
+- Set static DHCP adresses on your router to the IP adresses you defined in `talconfig.yaml`

+## Bootstrapping TalosOS on the cluster

+- Run `sh clustertool.sh` tool, generate cluster configuration
-- Boot all nodes from install media
+- Boot all nodes from the TalosOS install media
-- Ensure all 3 nodes have the IP adresses defined earlier
+- Ensure all nodes have the IP adresses defined earlier

-## Bootstrapping the cluster

-- edit init.sh and set the IP adresses as you want them
-- run `sh build.sh` to generate initial config and bootstrap the cluster
+- Run `sh clustertool.sh` tool, Bootstrap the TalosOS cluster
+- Run `sh clustertool.sh` tool, Encrypt your configuration
+- Push your configuration to Github manually.

+## Bootstrapping FluxCD
+- Run `sh clustertool.sh` tool, decrypt your configuration
+- Run `sh clustertool.sh` tool, Bootstrap FluxCD on your newly created cluster